Kirstie Alley: Politics

 Alley said she supported both Democratic and Republican presidential nominees and independent Ross Perot in 1992, but decided not to vote in 1988 and 2004.
 In August 2015, Alley tweeted that she would not support Hillary Clinton, the Democratic nominee, during the 2016 presidential election, and on April 8, 2016, Alley tweeted her support for Republican presidential candidates Donald Trump and Rudy Giuliani.
 On October 8, 2016, Alley retracted her endorsement of Trump, tweeting, "I hate this election and I'm officially no longer endorsing either candidate."

-In October 2020, after saying that she voted for Trump four years ago, Alley intended to vote for him again in 2020 because "he's NOT a politician."
+In October 2020, Alley said that she had voted for Trump four years earlier and intended to vote for him again in 2020 because "he's NOT a politician."
 She also endorsed Republican John James in the 2020 U.S. Senate election in Michigan.

-Death
+Illness and death

 In May 2022, Alley was diagnosed with stage 4 colon cancer, following a doctor’s visit for a sore back.
 She subsequently underwent chemotherapy at Moffitt Cancer Center in Tampa, Florida, where she died on December 5 at age 71.

 Several celebrities posted tributes to Alley on social media or released memorial statements, including Alley's ex-husband Parker Stevenson, her two children, her Look Who's Talking co-star John Travolta, and her Cheers co-stars Ted Danson, Kelsey Grammer, and Rhea Perlman.